AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 For an arbitary URL, Args can be anything.
 When specifying a dashboard parameter, args have the following meaning:

-``timeout`` - length of time to stay on the new dashboard ``return`` - dashboard to return to after the timeout has elapsed.
+-  ``timeout`` - length of time to stay on the new dashboard
+-  ``return`` - dashboard to return to after the timeout has elapsed.
-``sticky`` - wether or not to reyurn to the original dashboard after it has been clicked on.
-Default behavior (``sticky=0``) is to remain on the new dashboard if cliked and return to the original otherwise.
-With ``sticky=```, clicking the dasboard will extend the amount of time but it will return to the original dashboard after a period of inactivity equal to ``timeout``.
+-  ``sticky`` - whether or not to return to the original dashboard after it has been clicked on.
+Default behavior (``sticky=0``) is to remain on the new dashboard if clicked and return to the original otherwise.
+With ``sticky=1```, clicking the dashboard will extend the amount of time but it will return to the original dashboard after a period of inactivity equal to ``timeout``.

 Both ``timeout`` and ``return`` must be specified.

-If adding arguments use the args variable do not append them to the URL or you may break skinning.
+If adding arguments, use the args variable.
+Do not append them to the URL or you may break skinning.
 Add arguments like this:

 .. code:: yaml